Ruslana Korshunova

+Ruslana Sergeyevna Korshunova (Руслана Серге́евна Коршунова; 2 July 1987 – 28 June 2008) was a Russian model.
+Upon being discovered in 2003, Korshunova quickly gained international notoriety; receiving praise from The Sunday Times and British Vogue, who called her "a face to be excited about," in 2005.

+In 2008, Korshunova, aged 20, committed suicide by jumping from her ninth-story apartment balcony in Manhattan's Financial District.

-Early life and career
+Early life

-Ruslana Korshunova was born in Uelkal, Chukotka, Russia and later moved to Almaty Kazakhstan.
+Ruslana Korshunova was born in Uelkal, Chukotka, Russia and later moved with her family to Almaty, Kazakhstan.
 Her father Sergey Korshunov was a Red army officer who died in 1992 when she was five years old.
-Korshunova's mother Valentina (née Kutenkova) and her elder brother Ruslan live in Kazakhstan.
-According to her mother, before Korshunova began modeling she was enrolled in a school for gifted children, getting top marks.
-Korshunova spoke fluent Russian, English, Kazakh and German.
+According to her mother, Valentina Kutenkova, before Korshunova began modeling she was enrolled in a school for gifted children, and was fluent in Russian, English, Kazakh and German.

 Career

-Korshunova was discovered in 2003, when All Asia magazine printed a story on Almaty's local German language club, which Korshunova was then attending.
-Her photograph, which was featured in the article, caught the attention of Debbie Jones of Models 1; Jones tracked down and signed up the then 15-year-old Korshunova, who was nicknamed the Russian Rapunzel for her knee–length chestnut hair in her early work.
+Korshunova was discovered in November 2003, by senior model booker of Models 1, Debbie Jones, who saw Korshunova in a All Asia magazine print story on Almaty's local German language club, which Korshunova was then attending.
+Her photograph, which was featured in the article, caught the attention of Debbie Jones of Models 1; Jones tracked down and signed the 15-year-old, whose knee-length hair led to her being nicknamed 'The Russian Rapunzel'.

-Korshunova was represented by IMG (New York, Paris, London and Milan), Beatrice (Milan), Traffic Models (Barcelona), Marilyn Model Agency and iCasting Moscow, which was her mother agency.
-British Vogue hailed Korshunova as "a face to be excited about" in 2005.

-Korshunova modeled for the covers of French Elle and the Russian version of Vogue Beauty and Vogue.
-She also modeled in print-ads for Nina Ricci, Blugirl by Blumarine, Clarins, Ghost, Girbaud, Kenzo Accessories, Marithé & François, Max Studio, Moschino, Old England, Pantene Always Smooth, Paul Smith and Vera Wang lingerie.
+Korshunova was represented by IMG, Beatrice Models, Traffic Models, Marilyn Model Agency and iCasting Moscow.
+British Vogue hailed her as "a face to be excited about" in 2005.
+She appeared on the covers of Elle France and Vogue Russia, in numerous runway shows, and in print ads for Nina Ricci, Blugirl by Blumarine, Clarins, Ghost, Girbaud, Kenzo, Marithé + François Girbaud, Max Studio, Moschino, Pantene, Paul Smith, Vera Wang, Marc Jacobs, Mario Sorrenti, Paolo Roversi, Donna Karan and Christian Dior.
+In 2006 Korshunova appeared in the Vogue Italia feature "Broken Dolls", photographed by Patrick Demarcheleir.
+It was reported that, at this point, she was earning $7000 per shoot.

-In 2006 Korshunova appeared on the cover of Vogue Italia "Broken dolls" along with Vlada Roslyakova photographed by Patrick Demarcheleir.
-Korshunova also appeared on Dior beauty campaigns but rose to fame in 2006 after the commercial for Nina Ricci, the first commercial of the brand.
-Korshunova also appeared on the cover of the British Vogue.
-It was also reported that Korshunova was doing well in the industry, earning $7000 per shoot.